philipturner/metal-benchmarks/README.md

 ---

 This model is somewhat oversimplified.
-The FFMA16 instruction may share a modular multiplier circuit with FFMA32 (1 cycle/16x16=32).
-If so, the pipeline begins with a 1-cycle check on the exponent of the F16/F32.
-It ends with a mantissa addition.
-FFMA32 takes `1` + `roundup((24x24/16x16)^2)` + `roundup(48/24)` = `6` cycles.
-FFMA16 takes `1` + `roundup((11x11/16x16)^2)` + `roundup(22/24)` = `3` cycles.
-This aligns with latency measurements.
-FFMA16 will not reach higher throughput than FFMA32 because the scheduler only dispatches 1 IPC/ALU.
-FFMA32 reaches full utilization - 6 cycles latency, harnessing 6 concurrent pipelines.
+Many pipelines share the same circuitry, such as the FFMA16 and FMUL32 pipelines.

 ## Instruction Throughputs

 Throughput and latency are measured in cycles.
 If listed with a comma, throughputs were tested on multiple chips (A14, M1 Max).
-Latencies are sometimes recorded in two forms separated by a dash.
+Latencies are recorded in two forms separated by a dash.
 First, half the best recorded throughput at 2 simds/core and ILP = 1.
 Second, the best recorded throughput at 4 simds/core and ILP = 1.
-Benchmarks issued 250x the amount of work needed to fully occupy a core's register file.
+The second is the most accurate.
+To find accurate latencies, benchmarks issue 250x the amount of work needed to fully occupy a core's register file.

 Concurrency means the number of times each pipeline's circuitry is physically duplicated.
 For example, a 2-cycle operation needs 2 pipelines/ALU to reach 1 cycle/instruction throughput.